AID function & regulation

 Montamat-Sicotte et al. Eur J Immunol 45, 2365-76 (2015) ; Orthwein et al. EMBO J 31, 679-91 (2012) ; Orthwein et al. J. Exp.
 Med.
 207, 2751-65 (2010).

-We have shown that the C-terminus of AID links DNA damage by AID to DNA repair by non-homologous end joining during class switch recombination.
-Our results provide an explanation to an autosomal dominant immunodeficiency syndrome in patients expressing truncated forms of AID.
+We showed that the C-terminus of AID links DNA damage by AID to DNA repair by non-homologous end joining during class switch recombination.
+Our results provide an explanation to an autosomal dominant immunodeficiency syndrome in patients expressing truncated forms of AID, which results highly detrimental for cell proliferation and fitness.

 We have also a long interest in uracil DNA N-glycosylase (UNG), the major enzyme recognizing the Uracils made by AID.
 We have shown that UNG is critical for an efficient antibody response against acute antigenic exposure.
 A backup pathway mediated by MSH2/6 allows generating switched antibodies in the long term but the kinetics of isotype switching by MSH2/6 are too slow for an effective acute immune response.